This custom built space provides a home for Justice Smith Collection and a dedicated space for our Law students.

 Highlights of the collection include:

-Students enrolled in the Juris Doctor students have access to the room via their RMIT swipecard.
+Students enrolled in our Law programs have access to the room via their RMIT swipecard.
 Other clients seeking access to this space, please contact the Schools Services Officer.

 The Justice Smith Collection is not a formal law library.
 Some essential reference books including Seton’s judgements and orders, William’s bankruptcy practice and Lewin on Trusts, among many others can be found by either searching the collection through the Victorian Collections website or through Trove adding this to the search phrase: (nuc:"VJSC") so you only get results housed in the reading room.